2025–26 Doncaster Rovers F.C. season: EFL Trophy

 Doncaster were drawn against Bradford City, Grimsby Town and Everton U21 in the group stage.
-After winning the group they were guaranteed a home time in the round of 32, and were drawn against Chesterield.
+After winning the group they were guaranteed a home time in the round of 32, and were drawn against Chesterield, Then against Fleetwood Town in the round of 16, away to Huddersfield Town in the quarter-finals and home to Stockport County in the semi-finals.